jundalisay/spblist/content/en/news/about.md

 {{< dc t="Bio Superphysics (click to expand)" >}}
-_ | Aims to solve diseases and improve health for humans, animals, and plants
+Bio Superphysics implements Material Superphysics onto living things in order to solve diseases and improve health for humans, animals, and plants.

+What | Details
 --- | ---
 Basic Goal | Put Alternative Medicine on a level with Western Medicine Target Output | Automated Natural Intelligence (ANI) for predicting health issues, Using sound for agriculture, Testing agriculture in seawater
 {{< /dc >}}

 {{< dc t="Supersociology (click to expand)" >}}
-_ | Aims to solve chronic problems in economy, politics, and society
+Supersociology implements the principles of Superphysics to solve chronic problems in economy, politics, and society

+What | Details
 --- | ---
 Basic Goal | Replace current Sociology with Socrates-Ibn Khaldun Target Output | Confirmation Elections, Constitutional Virtues, World Constitution, National Constitution Template for a unified political system, Automated Natural Intelligence (ANI) for predicting social cycles
 {{< /dc >}}

 {{< dc t="Supereconomics (click to expand)" >}}
-_ | Aims to solve chronic problems in economy, politics, and society
+Supereconomics implements the principles of Superphysics to solve chronic problems in economy, politics, and society

+What | Details
 --- | ---
 Basic Goal | Replace Neoclassical Economics with Socrates-Smith Economics Target Output | Moneyless Economy, Pool Clearing (free trade system), Replace GDP with NDP, Automated Natural Intelligence (ANI) for coordinating an economy in real-time
 {{< /dc >}}

 {{< dc t="Spiritual Superphysics (click to expand)" >}}
-_ | Systematize philosophy, religion, and spirituality
+Spiritual Superphysics implements the principles of Superphysics to systematize philosophy, religion, and spirituality

+What | Details
 --- | ---
 Goal | Help everyone find their spiritual path or their true goal in life (dharma) Target Output | Classify major belief systems under Omnitheism and suggest them to people based on their personality type